🔼The name Hakkatan: Summary

 The core of the name Hakkatan comes from the verb קטן (qaton), meaning to be small, and is equal to the adjective קטן (qatan), meaning young or insignificant:

-The letter ה (he), with which our name starts, is the definite article: the.
-In Hebrew this definite article is not used as lavishly as in English; it only occurs when one entity is specifically pointed out from among peers.
+The letter ה (he), with which our name starts, is either the definite article ("the"), or else a particle of direction ("towards the") or ascription ("of the").
+In Hebrew the definite article is not used as lavishly as in English; it only occurs when one entity is specifically pointed out from among peers.

 Taking the article in account, the name Hakkatan would translate to something like That Young One, but it's hard to imagine why someone would be named such.
 In fact, the name Hakkatan constitutes a bit of a contradiction: the adjective קטן signifies something which is insignificant, but the definite article is a sign of something significant.
 The curious name Hakkatan could be paraphrased as Significantly Insignificant.